-Manage Android work profile devices with Intune
+Manage Android personally-owned/corporate-owned work profile devices with Intune

 Android Enterprise offers a set of enrollment options that provide users with the most up-to-date and secure features.
-Enrolling with Android Enterprise work profile allows a set of features and services that separate personal apps and data from work apps and data.
+Enrolling with an Android Enterprise personally-owned/corporate-owned work profile allows a set of features and services that separate personal apps and data from work apps and data.
 It also provides additional management capabilities and privacy when people use their personal Android devices for work.

 Android Enterprise management capabilities rely upon features that are part of more recent Android operating systems.
 For devices that do not support Android Enterprise, conventional Android management remains available.
 For more information, see Android Enterprise requirements.